kevinbrowndc/content-ops-starter/content/pages/index.md

     text: >
-      **Objective:** To contribute to the success of an organization by leveraging my expertise at the intersection of Technology, and Management to drive innovation, efficiency, and growth in a remote role.
+      **Objective:** To contribute to the success of an organization by leveraging my expertise at the intersection of Technology, and Management to drive innovation, efficiency, and growth.
     actions:
       - label: View CV
         altText: ''